Your Fixer Upper House

 But if your neighbors think your house is an eyesore, what would a potential buyer think?

-According to data from Redfin, the average house in Utah sat on the market for approximately 72 days in 2019 prior to being sold.
+Fixer uppers will usually sit on the real estate market much longer than a home in good condition on average.
 And for many of you, that can certainly be an agreeable amount of time.
 But there’s that tricky little adjective—average.
 And a fixer upper house is anything but average.
 It needs love.
 It needs attention.
 And it needs time to look presentable.
 An expensive amount of time.

 You may be asking yourself what you should be doing with your for sale by owner fixer upper house.
 Here’s a few tips to keep in mind.